SSK0414/ai-docstring2/README.md

 # 🧠 AI Docstring Generator (with Ollama)

-A simple VS Code extension that uses an open-source LLM (via [Ollama](https://ollama.com)) to generate brief and clear Python docstrings for your functions.
+A simple VS Code extension that uses an open-source LLM (via [Ollama](https://ollama.com)) to generate brief and clear `Python` or `Java` docstrings for your functions.

 ## ✨ Features